Fees and Funding

 For information on International Fees and Funding, please visit our International page here.

-From 1 August 2021, EU, other EEA and Swiss nationals and their family members who are not covered by the Withdrawal Agreements will no longer be eligible for home fee status, undergraduate and postgraduate financial support and advanced learner loans from Student Finance England** for courses starting in academic year 2021/22 or after.***
+From 1 August 2021, EU, other EEA and Swiss nationals and their family members who are not covered by the Withdrawal Agreements** are no longer eligible for home fee status, undergraduate and postgraduate financial support and advanced learner loans from Student Finance England***

 - were living in the UK prior to 31 December 2020^ having exercised a right to reside under EU law, the EEA Agreement or the Free Movement of Persons Agreement, and;